mongodb/docs/source/reference/javascript.rst

    :param string collection: Specify the sharded collection containing
                              the chunk to migrate.

-   :param query: Specify a query to identify a document in a specific
+   :param query: Specify a query to identify documents in a specific
                  chunk.
 Typically specify the :term:`shard key` for a document as the query.

    :param string destination: Specify the name of the shard that you
                               wish to move the designated chunk to.

-   Moves the chunk containing the document specified by the ``query`` to the shard described by ``destination``.
+   Moves the chunk containing the documents specified by the ``query`` to the shard described by ``destination``.

    This function provides a wrapper around the